-The Supreme Court of Canada will hear five appeals this week in its final week of hearings for the year.
+The Supreme Court of Canada will hear six appeals this week, including two high-profile cases concerning the constitutionality of the court martial system.

 David Scott was making phone calls in support of Law Help Ontario Centres, which provides pro bono services to those in need, as recently as last week.